S1mplector/Simjot/README.md

 A feature-rich and highly personalizable journaling application built with Java Swing, designed to help you capture your thoughts, express creativity, and track your well-being in an elegant digital environment.

+## Project Status

+- **Development Ended**: Due to scalability and maintenance constraints, Simjot is no longer in active development.
+The current codebase represents the final version.
+- **Support/PRs**: Issues and pull requests may not be reviewed or merged.
+Please feel free to fork for personal use.

 ## Features

 ### **Multi-Format Content Creation**
 - **Journal Entries**: Traditional diary-style entries with mood tracking and rich formatting
 - **Poetry Writing**: Dedicated poetry editor with metering and rhyme tips.
+- **Notetaking**: Lightweight text notes with their own notebook type.

 ### **Mood & Wellness Tracking**
 - **Interactive mood slider** with visual feedback (0-100 scale)